-5.8.19.
+- 5.8.19.
+In addition to the above, it should also be noted that there is a requirement to provide mitigation in accordance with Policy E5: Biodiversity of the Test Valley Local Plan 2011-2029 and the New Forest SPA Mitigation Interim Framework 2014 (or any subsequent updates of these documents), where development is proposed within 13.8km of the New Forest SAC, SPA and Ramsar sites (i.e. within the Parish). - 5.8.20.
 The New Forest Special Protection Area has been designated to protect certain bird species which occur frequently in the New Forest area but are otherwise rare or declining.
 Several of these species are however susceptible to recreational pressure.
 Consequently, the National Park Authority is working with authorities on its boundaries to address the impacts from walkers and dog walkers who arrive as day visitors and staying tourists.
-All development coming forward in the Plan area has the potential to increase the number of day visitors to the New Forest The surrounding local councils National Park Authority and Borouh Council are therefore addressing this though their own recreation mitigation strategies.
+All development coming forward in the Plan area has the potential to increase the number of day visitors to the New Forest The surrounding local councils are therefore addressing this through their own recreation mitigation strategies. - 5.8.21.
+Residential and tourism developments will therefore be required to contribute to the relevant authority's strategy through the Community Infrastructure Levy or Section 106 Agreements as set out in the policy below.